KaiYin97/CrsisLLM/README.md

 # CrsisLLM
 source code for fine-tuing LLama 3.1 for multi-task social media txt processing for Disaster Management.
+Instruction fine-tuned large language model for multi-label social media text classification in disaster informatics
 # Introduction
 This work is conducted based on our previous work: Crisissense-llm: [Instruction fine-tuned large language model for multi-label social media text classification in disaster informatics](https://arxiv.org/abs/2406.15477).
 For this work, I fine-tuned LLama 3.1-8B for multi-label text classification and NER for location identification of open-accessible disaster-related Twitter dataset.
 The fine-tuning is conducted through multi-turn Supervised-Fine-Tuning with each turn dealing with one specific task (event category classification, or humanitarian aid category classification, or location entities recognization).